 Battery sizes and types

 The other significant component in a solar system is the battery.
 This takes the electricity from the solar panel and stores it ready for use when needed.
 The best type of battery for a solar installation is a ‘deep cycle’ battery – so-called because they can be ‘cycled’ ie have power drained from them and then recharged day in, day out.
-However, deep cycle batteries are quite expensive.
+However, true deep cycle batteries are quite expensive.

 You might also come across ‘leisure’ batteries.
 Often used in boats, caravans and motorhomes, these are also good for solar installations.
 Although not to be as long-lasting or durable as ‘deep cycle’ batteries, they are more reasonably priced.